 If you make your blog completely about your readers and less about yourself you will find that people naturally become loyal.
 This is particularly true of niche blogging where you are talking to a very specific set of people who are interested in a narrow field.
 In these cases, it is quite easy to talk in terms that other people are interested in.

 Reader retention isn’t just getting people to return.
 Readers that continue to return, read your content and engage with your brand over time recognise you for the authority you have and increase their trust in you.
 Trust is the lynchpin that drives a visitor into a customer.

-Basket abandonment emails to have returning visitors that act
+Basket abandonment emails to have returning visitors

 Cart abandonment is one of the biggest challenges facing online retailers, with three-quarters of customers effectively walking away at the till.

 Clearly, a lot can be done in terms of conversion rate optimisation (CRO) in order to curb basket abandonment.
 Being completely upfront about delivery costs directly on product pages would be a great start.

 An immediate email after the customer has left the site may come across as off-putting and desperate; however choosing a slightly different tactic may be more appealing.
 Another tactic is offering a discount in one of the three retargeted emails.
 Perhaps the second or third email could contain an exclusive discount code for the basket.

 A call to action is a piece of text that tells someone what step to take next.
 We see them so often that we often stop noticing them.
 Think about the last late night fitness commercial that you saw – I bet it ended by telling you to call NOW for free delivery or something similar.
 That is a call to action.